volosoft/castle-windsor-ms-adapter/README.md

-# Castle Windsor Microsoft.Extensions.DependencyInjection Adapter
+# Castle Windsor ASP.NET Core / Microsoft.Extensions.DependencyInjection Adapter
 This library is a Castle Windsor adapter for Microsoft.Extensions.DependencyInjection nuget package.
+It works for ASP.NET Core and other type of applications.

 ## How To Use?